Everything We Know About 'Mr. and Mrs. Smith' Season 2

 Which of the cast members will return for 'Mr. and Mrs. Smith' season 2?

 Though Mr. and Mrs. Smith will get a second life, it's unclear if Glover and Erskine's spy couple, John and Jane Smith, will get the same chance.
 On the same day as the renewal announcement, Variety reported that the season 1 stars are not expected to return for season 2.
-Prime Video declined to comment on the outlet's sourcing, but if it's true, we can only hope that the Smiths escaped the deadly shoot-out from the season 1 finale and now have to lay low in Tahiti.
+Prime Video declined to comment at the time, but if it's true, we can only hope that the Smiths escaped the deadly shoot-out from the season 1 finale and now have to lay low in Tahiti.
+If that's the case, here's to hoping they could reprise their roles in cameo appearances, even if they won't lead the series.

 It's still unclear whether Maya Erskine and Glover will be back on screen in season 2.